opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 ```
 main → OpenSearch 3 → OpenSearch 2 → OpenSearch 1 → Elasticsearch 7 → Elasticsearch 6
 ```
-In the case of a merge conflict for a backported change introduced by the contributor's PR, a separate pull request should be raised which merges the change directly into that target branch. **Ensure the only changes added to the branch are the ones from the PR the contributor raised.**
+In the case of a merge conflict for a backported change introduced by the contributor's PR, a separate pull request should be raised which merges the change directly into that target branch. **Ensure the only changes added to the branch are the ones from the contributor's PR.**

-#### Important note on backporting reverted commits
+### Important note on backporting reverted commits
 Sometimes we'll need to revert a change.
 In those cases, we should revert the change across all branches.
 Do not revert the change only on main and backport that change across all branches.
 This can create other issues since each branch contains variations of workloads that slightly differ.